odea-project/qAlgorithms/report/report.md

 addressed, or effectively communicated.
 This task requires extensive testing with a broad sample group of potential users and more varied data sets.

 Reading in csv files is very slow.
-This was not a priority for optimisation, since it is not the intended main function of this program.
+This was not a priority for optimization, since it is not the intended main function of this program.
 However, for general-purpose use a fast file reading is sensible.